CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/5-IT-Demo.md

     ![](./Images/m3p2t2p6.png)

-### Copilot in PowerPoint
+## Task 3: Copilot in PowerPoint

-We'll now use Copilot to generate a PowerPoint presentation based on the new proposal to implement the Contoso CipherGuard product.
+In this lab, you'll use Copilot in PowerPoint to automatically generate a professional presentation from the project plan, complete with slides, speaker notes, and visual enhancements for stakeholder communication.

 1. Click on the **Apps (1)** fromt he left navigative apne and then select **PowerPoint (2)** under Apps section.